MicrosoftDocs/windows-dev-docs/hub/apps/desktop/modernize/winrt-com-interop-csharp.md

     For more information including a list of other supported values, see [Use the Target Framework Moniker option](desktop-to-uwp-enhance.md#net-5-and-later-use-the-target-framework-moniker-option).

-2. The following example demonstrates how to use the **WinRT.Interop.WindowNative** interop class in a [WinUI 3-based application](../../winui/winui3/create-your-first-winui3-app.md) to obtain a window handle object and then open a folder picker dialog using the window handle.
-In this example, the `this` object is an instance of the [Microsoft.UI.Xaml.Window](/windows/winui/api/microsoft.ui.xaml.window) class provided by WinUI 3.
-Note that the **WinRT.Interop.WindowNative** class implements the [IWindowNative](/windows/windows-app-sdk/api/win32/microsoft.ui.xaml.window/nn-microsoft-ui-xaml-window-iwindownative) interface provided by WinUI 3, and this interface is implemented by the [Microsoft.UI.Xaml.Window](/windows/winui/api/microsoft.ui.xaml.window) class.
+2. The following example demonstrates how to use the **WinRT.Interop.WindowNative** and **WinRT.Interop.InitializeWithWindow** interop classes in a [WinUI 3 application](../../winui/winui3/create-your-first-winui3-app.md) to obtain a window handle object and then open a folder picker dialog using the window handle.
+In this example, `this` is a reference to a [Microsoft.UI.Xaml.Window](/windows/winui/api/microsoft.ui.xaml.window) object from the main window code-behind file.

     ```csharp
-    private async void myButton_Click(object sender, RoutedEventArgs e)
-    {
+    var folderPicker = new Windows.Storage.Pickers.FolderPicker();

     // Pass in the current WinUI window and get its handle
     var hwnd = WinRT.Interop.WindowNative.GetWindowHandle(this);

-        var folderPicker = new Windows.Storage.Pickers.FolderPicker();
+    // Associate the HWND with the folder picker
+    WinRT.Interop.InitializeWithWindow.Initialize(folderPicker, hwnd);

+    // Use folder picker like normal!
     folderPicker.FileTypeFilter.Add("*");
-        WinRT.Interop.InitializeWithWindow.Initialize(folderPicker, hwnd);

-        // Now you can call methods on folderPicker
     var folder = await folderPicker.PickSingleFolderAsync();
-        // ...
-    }
     ```

 ## Troubleshooting and known issues

 This section lists known issues and solutions for using the WinRT COM interop APIs.
 To provide feedback or to report other issues, add your feedback to an existing issue or file a new issue on the [C#/WinRT GitHub repo](https://github.com/microsoft/CsWinRT).

-- **WinRT.Interop.WindowNative.GetWindowHandle does not marshal window handles (HWNDs) correctly when running on x86 platforms.** To resolve this issue, update your .NET 5 SDK version to one of the following versions (or later): .NET SDK 5.0.206, 5.0.303, or 5.0.400.
+- **WinRT.Interop.WindowNative.GetWindowHandle does not marshal window handles (HWNDs) correctly when running on x86 platforms.** To resolve this issue, update your .NET SDK version to one of the following versions (or later): .NET SDK 5.0.206, 5.0.400, or 6.0.100.